-Over the last two decades, local advocates, led by the Patronato Ruta de la Amistad A.C., have successfully rescued and restored most of the sculptures.
-To encourage the preservation of the remaining sculptures, and the reintegration of this important heritage resource into the fabric of Mexico City, Ruta de la Amistad was included on the 2012 World Monuments Watch.
-In 2012, World Monuments Fund helped restore two sculptures of the original route.
-Janus, by Australian sculptor Clement Meadmore, an iconic composition of a steel prism twisting onto itself, and Articulated Wall by Austrian artist Herbert Bayer, a vertical slab of 33 concrete modules threaded on a steel spine, were moved to a new site where other sculptures of Ruta de la Amistad have also been relocated.
-A ceremony in February 2013 marked the completion of work on Bayer’s sculpture.
-Additionally, WMF supported several advocacy and promotion activities including a Watch Day bicycle ride with over 1,500 participants.
+Led by the Patronato Ruta de la Amistad A.C., local advocates successfully rescued and restored most of the sculptures on the route.
+To encourage preservation of the remaining sculptures and the reintegration of this important heritage resource into the fabric of Mexico City, Ruta de la Amistad was included on the 2012 World Monuments Watch.
+We helped restore two sculptures.
+The first was Janus, an iconic composition of a steel prism twisting onto itself, by Australian sculptor Clement Meadmore.
+The other sculpture, Articulated Wall, is a vertical slab of 33 concrete modules threaded on a steel spine by Austrian artist Herbert Bayer.
+These were relocated to a new site along with other sculptures of Ruta de la Amistad.
+Additionally, we supported several advocacy and promotion activities including a Watch Day bicycle ride with over 1,500 participants.

-The 1968 Olympics marked an important moment in the history of Mexico City and the country of Mexico.
-It was a time of expectation and optimism, and the sculptures of Ruta de la Amistad were commissioned and designed to celebrate the ideals of international friendship and harmony.
-The effort to preserve these monuments will reestablish the significance of Ruta de la Amistad as a multicultural artistic expression of the second half of the 20th century.
-As part of this project, the lost volcanic landscape that originally characterized this area will be exposed, and native species of vegetation will be recovered.
-The revitalized ensemble will be the site of contemporary art installations, and official protection will help forestall challenges in the future.
+The 1968 Olympics marked a time of expectation and optimism in Mexico City.
+The sculptures of Ruta de la Amistad were commissioned to celebrate ideals of international friendship and harmony, and their preservation reestablishes the significance of Ruta de la Amistad as a multicultural artistic expression of the second half of the twentieth century.
+Further benefits of this project include exposing the lost volcanic landscape that originally characterized this area, and recovering native species of vegetation.
+The revitalized sculpture ensemble is the site of contemporary art installations, with the assistance of official protection.